 PhD Michigan State University: Teacher Education

-Randi Stanulis, Professor, OMERAD Director and Assistant Dean for Professional Development, leads educator development on effective teaching and learning practices.
+Randi Stanulis, Professor, OMERAD Director and Assistant Dean for Faculty Development, leads educator development on effective teaching and learning practices.
 She co-leads CHM’s Chair Collaboration, providing expertise in creating a culture for effective mentoring practices and induction of novices into our units.
 She also serves as the Director of Professional and Leadership Development for the Office of Health Sciences.
-In 2007, Stanulis received MSU’s prestigious Outreach Scholarship Community Outreach Award for her partnership work with the Lansing School District to enhance the learning support of new teachers.
+In 2007, Stanulis received MSU’s prestigious Outreach Scholarship Community Outreach Award for her partnership work with the Lansing School District to enhance the learning culture and support of new teachers to accelerate their effectiveness.

 Areas of Interest